iNavFlight/inav-configurator/README.md

 # INAV Configurator

-INAV Configurator is a crossplatform configuration tool for the [INAV](https://github.com/iNavFlight/inav) flight control system.
+INAV Configurator is a cross-platform configuration tool for the [INAV](https://github.com/iNavFlight/inav) flight control system.

 It runs as an app within Google Chrome and allows you to configure the INAV software running on any supported INAV target.